The Ultimate Aftercare Guide for Wrinkle Relaxers and Dermal Fillers

 Soft lumps are common and can usually be gently massaged out.
 Again, if anything feels not quite right, always double-check with your doctor!

-During the consultation, your doctor will inform you of possible side effects such as bruising, swelling or redness in the treated area.
+During the consultation, you will be informed you of possible side effects such as bruising, swelling or redness in the treated area.
 Always ask if you have any questions.
 It is also important to remember that everyone is different, and what is a normal response for you might not be normal for everyone else.